iosifache/ossfortress/wiki/docs/dependency-scanning/OSV-Scanner.md

 ### Scanning for vulnerabilities

-1. Based on your knowledge about Ubuntu Portrait, find out all files listing the dependencies of the application.
+1. Based on your knowledge about Sand Castle, find out all files listing the dependencies of the application.
 2. For each of them, create an OSV-Scanner command to scan it and to output the results in a SARIF file, `/root/analysis/<listing_id>.sarif`.

 <DefaultSolution>

-1. `/root/codebase/portrait/poetry.lock`
+1. `/root/codebase/sandcastle/poetry.lock`
-2. `osv-scanner --lockfile /root/codebase/portrait/poetry.lock --format sarif --output /root/analysis/pip.sarif`
+2. `osv-scanner --lockfile /root/codebase/sandcastle/poetry.lock --format sarif --output /root/analysis/pip.sarif`

 </DefaultSolution>